When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 1. Leica M6 TTL 35mm RangeFinder Camera Body

 The M6 is undoubtedly one of Leica’s most advanced vintage mechanical film cameras.
-There are six lenses in the 28-135 mm range compatible with the 0.72x viewfinder.
+Six lenses in the 28-135 mm range are compatible with the 0.72x viewfinder.

 The large shutter dial and smooth film advance on this vintage camera make shooting stress-free and straightforward.

-Furthermore, the M6 is compatible with practically any Leica M-Mount lens.
-The rangefinder focusing mechanism built into the camera allows you to construct the photo using frame lines instead of gazing through the lens.
+Furthermore, the M6 is compatible with practically any Leica M-mount lens.
+The camera’s rangefinder focusing mechanism allows you to construct the photo using frame lines instead of gazing through the lens.

-Also included is a TTL (Through the Lens) technology for light metering, which allows precise exposure settings for the M6.
+TTL (Through the Lens) technology for light metering is also included, which allows precise exposure settings for the M6.

-With a zinc and brass body, it is both sturdy and attractive.
-Even with the high lens pricing, the vintage camera is still relatively pricey compared to similar models.
+The zinc and brass body makes it sturdy and attractive.
+Even with the high lens price, the vintage camera is still relatively pricey compared to similar models.

 Key Specifications